• Skip to primary navigation

 So I now have 3 major projects that we organize in partnership with different organizations.

-Ushket 5 km : a program to support people who want to get to the first 5 km.
+Ushket 5km : a program to support people who want to make the first 5 km.
 That's 80 emails that include a workout and a video I'm doing.
 I explain how to choose your shoe, if the stretching is important, etc. It's really interesting!
-What people are asked, in exchange for the free program, is to share their workout every day on the Facebook group.
+What people are asked, in exchange for the free program, is to share their workouts every day on the Facebook group.
 It's a challenge that's really more geared towards adults.

 The Fox Challenge : we try to make foxes.
 A fox is someone who travels with a snowshoe, running or walking, a distance of 2 km.
 If you are successful, you can try to become a porcupine, which means walking 4 km.
 The big advantage is that when you get to 6 km, 8 km or 10 km, people start to change their lifestyle to manage to run those distances.
 It is a challenge that is really for everyone, young and old.